codama-idl/codama/packages/visitors-core/README.md

 -   Square brackets `[]` are used to match the kind of a node.
 For instance, `[programNode]` will match any `ProgramNode`.
 -   Plain text and square brackets can be combined to match both the name and the kind of a node.
 For instance, `[programNode]token` will match any `ProgramNode` named "token".
 -   Plain texts and/or square brackets can be chained using dots `.` to match several nodes in the current `NodeStack`.
--   Dot-separated paths must follow the provided order but do not need to be contigious or exhaustive.
+-   Dot-separated paths must follow the provided order but do not need to be contiguous or exhaustive.
 This means that `a.b.c` will match a `NodeStack` that looks like `x.a.y.b.z.c` but not `b.a.c`.
 -   The last item of a dot-separated path must match the last node of the `NodeStack`.
 For instance, `a.b` will not match `a.b.x`.
 -   The wildcard `*` can be used at the end of the path to match any node within the matching path.
 For instance, `a.b.*` will match `a.b.x`.